dotnet/docs-maui/docs/user-interface/controls/titlebar/titlebar.md

+---
+title: Customize the title bar
+description: How to use and customize the .NET MAUI title bar control
+author: Foda
+ms.date: 10/15/2024
+---

-# Customize the Title bar
+# Customize the title bar

-The `TitleBar` control makes it easy to create a great, customizable titlebar for your app with the following features:
+The <xref:Microsoft.Maui.Controls.TitleBar> control makes it easy to create a customizable titlebar for your MAUI app with the following features:

 * Configurable Icon, Title, and Subtitle properties
 * Integrated shell buttons